West Virginia Student Loans

 Repayment

 Don’t be surprised when your lender requires you to begin monthly student loan payments on your interest as soon as your loan is disbursed.
 You want to make sure you do not default on these.
-However, if you really have problems paying, your lender may allow you to defer payments, another perk of working with a company that specializes in student loans.
+However, if you really have problems paying, your lender may allow you to defer payments, or determine other repayment options - another perk of working with a company that specializes in student loans.

 Special Loan Repayment Plans and Consolidation

 If you have multiple federal or private loans and struggle to meet monthly payments you may be a candidate for loan consolidation.
 However, many lenders have suspended consolidation programs due to costly federal fees for making such products available.
-IN their place, though, you’ll discover that an extended loan repayment schedule has been added to the repayment options.
-While not a consolidation, per se, an extended plan does offer borrowers the option to stretch out loan repayment and significantly lower monthly payments.
+In their place, though, you’ll discover that an extended loan repayment schedule has been added to the repayment options.
+An extended plan offers borrowers significantly lower monthly paymentst by stretching out the time for loan repayment.
+The Direct Loan Program also offers consolidation options.